-The Trust employs c 13,500 staff, with a gross turnover of £1bn per annum, and operates on three main hospital sites – Freeman Hospital, the Royal Victoria Infirmary and the Campus for Ageing and Vitality (known as the General Hospital site), with a number of satellite facilities and an array of community health services to the city’s 273,000 residents.
+The Trust employs c 14,000 staff, with a gross turnover of in excess of £1 billion per annum, and operates on two major hospital sites – Freeman Hospital and the Royal Victoria Infirmary, as well as delivering Out of Hospital/Community Health Services to the city’s residents.

-Our hospitals have over 1,800 beds and we manage over 1.3 million patient ‘contacts’ every year and we provide innovative high quality healthcare.
+Our hospitals have around 2,170 beds and we manage over 1.67 million patient ‘contacts’ every year including more than 201,300 A and E attendances, 1,260,900 outpatient attendances and approximately 6,400 deliveries.
+We provide innovative high quality healthcare.
 The Trust is a large, technically complex and diverse organisation and to ensure the delivery of a high quality and safe service to all, robust performance management systems are in place.
 Working closely with clinical and support services, the Trust ensures effective monitoring and review of quality, business and financial issues.

 We are an active member of the Shelford Group, a network of specialist teaching hospitals which undertakes comparative work and addresses issues of common interest.

 The Trust is regulated by NHS Improvement, the Care Quality Commission determines the quality and standards of care.